What sort of data do the Office for National Statistics (ONS) collect?

 What is the Reference Data Management Framework (RDMF)?

-The Reference Data Management Framework is a service that has been developed and created by us at the ONS.
+The Reference Data Management Framework is a service that was developed and created by us at the ONS.
 It allows analysts to easily link data in a safe, secure and confidential way, supporting more effective research and analysis.
 In the future, it will be available to the rest of government for the processing, linking and enrichment of data.

-The framework is made up of five indexes that link and match data on addresses, businesses, classifications, demographics and location.
 The RDMF will allow analysts to easily access connected data in a standardised way.
 This also allows us to protect individuals' privacy and makes it easier for people to use datasets ethically and safely.

 What is the Integrated Data Service (IDS)?